Ahmadayed22/Engineeringmap/README.md

 ## 🚦 Getting Started

 ### Prerequisites
+- Java 11 or higher
+- Maven 3.6+ for dependency management
+- PostgreSQL 12 or higher
-- Node.js (version 14 or higher)
+- Node.js (version 14 or higher) for frontend
 - npm or yarn package manager
-- [Database system] installed and running
 - Git for version control

 ### Installation